SaraLuisaReh/trex/README.md

 >pip install -r requirements.txt

-**7. Download the reference dataset ZIP from [Zenodo](https://doi.org/10.5281/zenodo.19077464):**
+**7. Download required data and binaries from [Zenodo](https://doi.org/10.5281/zenodo.19077464):**

+The T-Rex application requires both reference data and precompiled binaries, which are distributed via Zenodo.

+i) Download the following archives:

+ref_data.zip – reference datasets

+apps_macos.zip – macOS binaries (macOS users only)

+apps_linux.zip – Linux binaries (Linux users only)

+ii) Extract and place files

+**Reference data:**

-- Unzip the downloaded file.
+- Unzip ref_data.zip

-- Copy all files from the unpacked folder into the **ref_data** folder inside your T-Rex installation.
-Only copy the single files, not the whole folder!
+- Copy all files inside into: **ref_data/**

+_Important: Only copy the individual files, not the outer folder.
-  **Do not rename or move the files**, as T-Rex relies on the exact file names for correct operation.
+**Do not rename or move the files**, as T-Rex relies on the exact file names for correct operation._

-- Following these steps ensures the application can access the reference data without errors.
+**Binaries:**

+Unzip the correct archive for your system:

+macOS:

+- Extract apps_macos.zip

+- Copy contents into: **apps/**

+Linux:

+- Extract apps_linux.zip

+- Copy contents into: **apps/**

-_For the fully precompiled T-Rex app from Zenodo: You do not need to download this reference dataset.
-The precompiled app already includes all necessary reference files._
+_For the fully precompiled T-Rex app from Zenodo: You do not need to download this reference dataset nor binaries.
+The precompiled app already includes all necessary reference files and binaries._

 **8. Run the application:**
 > python view.py